 Table 4.
 1: Distribution of employed population by status in employment Table 4.
 2 Number of employed persons by occupation Table 4.
-3: Percentage distribution of employed population by major occupation 14 tion group Table 4.
-4: Percentage distribution of employed population by branch of ecoractivity nomic Table 4.
+3: Percentage distribution of employed population by major occupation grou - 15 Table 4.
+4: Percentage distribution of employed population by branch of economic activity Table 4.
 5: Number of employed persons by economic activity Table 4.
-6: Actual working hour's losses (main and secondary jobs) Table 5.
-1: Share of youth Not in Employment, Education or Training (NEET) area of residence 24 Table 7.
+6: Actual working hour's losses (main and secondary jobs) 20 Table 5.
+1: Share of youth Not in Employment, Education or Training (NEET) by sex a area of residence Table 6.
+1: Main components of Persons outside the labour force .29 Table 7.
 1: Works status in agriculture 32 Table 7.
-2: Trend of proportion of agricultural workers by sex 33 Table 7.
-3: Trend of proportion of agricultural workers by age group 34 Table 7.
-4: Trend of proportion of agricultural workers by level of education 35
+2: Trend of proportion of agricultural workers by sex Table 7.
+3: Trend of proportion of agricultural workers by age group Table 7.
+4: Trend of proportion of agricultural workers by level of education attainme